 Deciding to hire your first permanent employee can be an exciting new step for your small business.
 But if you have already looked into the hiring process that excitement may quickly give way to overwhelm.
-This post is a compass to help you wade through all the steps and considerations.

 Want to Hire Employees for Your New Business?
 Great!
 The First Step, Slow Down…

 With all the talk these days about the painfully high unemployment rate, I almost feel a little funny telling new small business owners to take it slowly when going through the hiring process for the first time.
 But the truth is that making the decision to bring in permanent staff is not a simple matter.
 Any established business owner who already has employees will tell you that successfully hiring and maintaining a workforce (even if that “force” consists of only one person) goes way beyond W-2 forms and payroll taxes.
 You really don’t want to go through all the hoops of hiring workers only to have to let them go a short while later.

 In this part of my startup series, in addition to some general small business tips for hiring employees and a thorough collection of online tools and resources, I also have included several considerations that new entrepreneurs may easily overlook.